Meals that kids enjoy: This is what every parent dreams of. No more arguments, tears, pulling faces or vegetables shoved to the edge of the plate.

 If she is involved in the preparation, she’ll be curious to taste it.

-To help you prepare kid-friendly meals, we have developed a specific meal plan consisting mainly of recipes that are hugely popular with this particular clientele.
-These recipes are alcohol-free, they don’t use too many exotic ingredients and are not too spicy.
-They are often healthy versions of great classics that children love.
+To help you prepare kid-friendly meals, you can follow any of our meal plans, provided that the “Recipes that kids won’t like” case is checked in your profile.
+This means that your menu will be consisting mainly of recipes that are hugely popular with kids.
+There will be no recipes with either alcohol, or too many exotic ingredients or just too spicy.
+Often you will be proposed healthy versions of great classics that children love.
 Such is the case for example, with the famous breaded fish cake, reinterpreted here in Fish Fingers and Sweet Potato Oven-Fries, or our numerous versions of burgers or of course .

 To ensure that the little ones appreciate these SOSCuisine recipes, we enlisted families with young children to evaluate hundreds of recipes that we sent them.
 We then used the feedback on recipes that our parent members sent us as well as their choice of favourite recipes.